fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * Second blow of the Trumpet: Resurrection (Al Baghf)
 * Coming out of the grave and running aroung (An Nushurr)
 * The gathering (Al Hashshar)
-* Al Quyama -- The standing up
+* Al Qiyama -- The standing up
 * The showing of the deeds (Al Ard)
 * The judgement on the left and right side (Hisab)
 * The Scales (Al Mizan)